Digital-media expert Sree Sreenivasan named visiting prof at journalism school in US | Devdiscourse

 Indian-American digital-media expert and former chief digital officer of the prestigious Metropolitan Museum of Art Sree Sreenivasan has been appointed as the inaugural visiting professor of Digital Innovation and Audience Engagement at a leading journalism school here.
 The Stony Brook University School of Journalism announced that Sreenivasan has been appointed as the first Marshall R. Loeb Visiting Professor of Digital Innovation and Audience Engagement.

-"Sree's experience, creative approach and dedication to integrating high-quality journalism to the digital space is vital in today's news ecosystem," Lindenfeld said.
-A former Columbia Journalism School professor for 20 years, Sreenivasan said he is "honoured" to be a visiting professor at the Stony Brook Journalism School.
+"Sree's experience, creative approach, and dedication to integrating high-quality journalism to the digital space is vital in today's news ecosystem," Lindenfeld said.
+A former Columbia Journalism School professor for 20 years, Sreenivasan said he is "honored" to be a visiting professor at the Stony Brook Journalism School.

-He is co-founder of two journalism organisations: Online Journalists Association, which celebrates its 20th anniversary this month and the South Asian Journalists Association, a group of 1,000+ journalists in the US and Canada, an organisation that celebrates its 25th anniversary nest month.
+He is a co-founder of two journalism organizations: Online Journalists Association, which celebrates its 20th anniversary this month and the South Asian Journalists Association, a group of 1,000+ journalists in the US and Canada, an organization that celebrates its 25th anniversary next month.
 The Stony Brook School of Journalism was established in 2006 and is the only school of journalism in the State University New York system (SUNY).
 In addition to its core undergraduate program of approximately 300 students, the School of Journalism houses the Colvin Center for International Reporting and the Center for News Literacy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)